 Commission Renewal Process

 Notary commissions in Texas are valid for four years.
 To renew a commission, notaries should start the process at least 90 days before their commission’s expiration to avoid a lapse.
 They must submit a renewal application, similar to the original application process.
 This includes a $21 application fee and obtaining a $10,000 surety bond.
 Notaries need to provide updated personal information and confirm they meet all current eligibility requirements.
-The Texas Secretary of State processes renewal applications, and approval ensures the notary can continue providing their services without interruption.
+The Texas Secretary of State processes renewal applications and approval to ensure the notary can continue providing their services without interruption.

 Common Questions and Legal Concerns